HomeLatest NewsStartupsDigantara raises $50 million to scale satellite surveillance operations

 Register Now →

-Founded in 2020 by Anirudh Sharma, Bengaluru and Colorado Springs based Digantara develops systems to track objects in space and provide early warning data for and commercial operators.
+Founded in 2020 by Anirudh Sharma, Bengaluru and Colorado Springs based Digantara develops systems to track objects in space and provide early warning data for national security and commercial operators.
 The company operates across India, Singapore and the United States and plans to expand into Europe by mid 2026.

 Digantara to set up additional manufacturing facilities